CDLUC3/dash/user-guide.md

 ### Dataset page

-1. Metadata for the dataset will be displayed
+1. Metadata for the dataset is displayed
 2. Download the dataset by clicking the button.
 Note the size of the dataset is displayed
 3. License and use terms for the dataset are displayed